 Call for Papers

-The Call for Papers for the 2019 Indian Gaming Tradeshow & Convention is now open.
-Please note the 2019 Conference Program will offer a special emphasis on the needs and issues of small to medium size casinos.
-While many of the topics will deal with concerns applicable to casinos and gaming tribes of all sizes, the intent is to ensure that the seminars provide meaningful content to the owners and operators of small to mid-size facilities.
+The Call for Papers for the 2020 Indian Gaming Tradeshow & Convention is now open.
+The Conference Program offers a comprehensive learning experience and the 2020 program will offer a special emphasis on sports betting and it's integration onto the casino floor.
 We are looking for the best topics that will help operations succeed in today's ever-changing gaming landscape!

 To submit your proposal, CLICK HERE

 September 16, 2019: Call for Papers Opens

 October 31 - November 30, 2019: Proposal Status Notifications (ongoing)

 March 24 - 27, 2020: Dates of Indian Gaming Tradeshow & Convention

 All proposals must be received electronically through the online submission process.
 Proposals submitted by any other means, including verbally or via email, will not be considered.

 To submit, select the Call for Papers option from the left-hand side menu.
 When you first submit, you will be required to set up a Speaker Account, which you will use to submit, modify, or withdraw proposals.
 If you have submitted a proposal in the past, you can use the same Speaker ECode you used previously to access your account.